SHAREHOLDER DISPUTE LAWYER

 • oppressive to, unfairly prejudicial to, or unfairly discriminatory against, a member or members.

-This case demonstrates that, where directors and shareholders fail to reach an agreement they may have control of the company taken away and a provisional liquidator appointed.
+The case above demonstrates that, where directors and shareholders fail to reach an agreement they may have control of the company taken away and a provisional liquidator appointed.
 Whilst a provisional liquidator has the power to operate the business of the company or to close the business and sell off assets, it is perceived as a negative event in the general market place and can trigger, in some cases, contractual breaches in commercial contracts.

 Another possible consequence of shareholder disputes is a Court ordered winding up.
 In the case discussed, though the outcome of the application was not decided at this instance, Mr Van Wijk had applied for the winding up of Power under the Corporations Act 2001 (Cth) on the following grounds: